- Most DIY client portal solutions become inflexible over time because they're constructed from disconnected components.

 The 10 components of a custom client portal

-To better understand the issues you might run into when building a custom portal for your agency and what the pricing for that might be, let’s look at the components you’ll need for a customizable software that streamlines your operations.
+To better understand the issues you might run into when building a custom portal for your agency and what the pricing for that might be in 2025, let’s look at the components you’ll need for a customizable software that streamlines your operations.

 1) A system to manage your content (CMS)

 First, you’ll need a CMS to house your portal.
-The most popular CMS is WordPress, powering around 34% of the Internet.
+The most popular CMS is WordPress, powering around 43% of the Internet as of 2025.

 WordPress is indeed fairly easy to set up, even if you hire a freelancer, this isn’t going to cost you more than a few hundred dollars.

-Then again, it’s notoriously hard to do any real customization outside the available plugins or themes, and that’s where the real expenses start adding up, especially considering how WP developers charge anywhere from $30 to $150/hour.
+Then again, it’s notoriously hard to do any real customization outside the available plugins or themes, and that’s where the real expenses start adding up, especially considering how WP developers now charge anywhere from $45 to $200/hour in 2025.

 Furthermore, after investing all that time and money to customize a theme or a plugin for your agency, expect things to break with updates.